Mohammedzeheer/MernPractise-/Notes/js.md

 BOM is the window object.
 This object contains properties and methods that allow JavaScript to access and control the browser window, such as its size, position, and title.

+Why is the Browser Object Model important?

+The BOM is important because it allows JavaScript to interact with the browser itself.
+This allows developers to create more dynamic and interactive web pages, and to implement features that would not be possible otherwise.

+For example, the BOM can be used to:

+Open new windows and tabs
+Close windows and tabs
+Navigate to different web pages
+Get and set the browser's window size and position Display alerts and dialog boxes
+Get and set the browser's cookies
+Control the browser's media player
+Access the browser's JavaScript console

 -----------------------------------------------------------------------------

 Typeof NULL and UNDEFINED